The Pueblo Magico town of Patzcuaro

 .

 Patzcuaro is the kind of place where you wander around, sit on squares and go to markets.
-There’s no one sight that will leave you breathless, all together however they add up to a lot of things to see in such a small place and will leave you appreciating the history and how it’s been preserved.
+There’s no one sight that will leave you breathless, altogether however they add up to a lot of things to see in such a small place and will leave you appreciating the history and how it’s been preserved.
 More importantly, Patzcuaro feels like “the real Mexico”.
-It – and the surrounding area – is famous for its indigenous culture and arts and crafts.
-People come here from all over Mexico to buy its textiles, copper works, pottery, baskets, and wood work.
-The countryside around Patzcuaro is also very pretty and has lots of historical and cultural highlights (to be covered further below).
+It – and the surrounding area – are famous for its indigenous culture and arts and crafts.
+People come here from all over Mexico to buy its textiles, copper works, pottery, baskets, and wood work (more on that further below).

 For now here are a few sights in the town of Patzcuaro itself.